Arugula is a popular salad green added to salad mixes and less frequently (we need to change this) as a sandwich topping.

 Two or three rounds of misting should be enough water.

 Use a shaker bottle to spread out the seeds evenly.
-We find that shaker bottles make the task of spreading tiny dry seeds easier and quicker.
+We find that shaker bottles make spreading tiny dry seeds easier and quicker.

 The goal is to spread the seeds evenly.
 Any seeds that are clumped together should be spread out more.